michaelschleiss/georaffer/README.md

 # From bounding box
 georaffer bbox 6.9,50.9,7.1,51.1 --output ./tiles

+# From existing GeoTIFF footprint
+georaffer tif ./area.tif --output ./tiles

 # From specific tile indices
 georaffer tiles 362,5604 --output ./tiles
 ```

 See `georaffer --help` for all options.

+When using the `tif` command, aligned outputs are written to `./tiles/aligned/` and
+match the reference GeoTIFF grid (CRS, pixel size, width/height, and bounds).

 ## File name scheme